 Explore the spooky parts of your hometown

 Do you have haunted houses close to where you live?
 An old factory site that now only has a ton of graffiti?
 They are great places to explore!
 If not, maybe you can find something else that is exciting.
-Ask around and see if someone older than you has any scary stories you can look into.
+Ask around and see if someone from the older generation has scary stories you can look into.
 In the town I was born (which is tiny), they have a Russian bunker from the Soviet time and skeletons under the church floor which you can go down and look at if you are lucky.

 Respectfully take advantage of the archipelago